When your boss puts you in charge of organizing the company Christmas party, what do you do first?

 This style of leader is most concerned about the needs and feelings of members of his/her team.
 These people operate under the assumption that as long as team members are happy and secure then they will work hard.
 What tends to result is a work environment that is very relaxed and fun but where production suffers due to lack of direction and control.

-Also known as Authoritarian or Compliance Leaders, people in this category believe that employees are simply a means to an end.
+Also known as Authoritarian or "Produce or Perish" Leaders, people in this category believe that employees are simply a means to an end.
 Employee needs are always secondary to the need for efficient and productive workplaces.
 This type of leader is very autocratic, has strict work rules, policies, and procedures, and views punishment as the most effective means to motivate employees.
 (See also our article on Theory X/Theory Y .)

 This style seems to be a balance of the two competing concerns, and it may at first appear to be an ideal compromise.
 Therein lies the problem, though: When you compromise, you necessarily give away a bit of each concern, so that neither production nor people needs are fully met.
 Leaders who use this style settle for average performance and often believe that this is the most anyone can expect.